egy1st/zerobytes-mkdocs/docs/dc/binding-recordset/index.md

 ## Deploying DC.BindingRecordsetApplications

-The only file needs to be distributed with DC.BindingRecordset COM applications is DC\_BindingRecordset10.dll this file should be copied to the WinSystem directory which by default is C:\Windows\System32
+The only file needs to be distributed withDC.BindingRecordset COM applications is DC\_BindingRecordset10.dll this file should be copied to the WinSystem directory which by default is C:\Windows\System32

 **Note :**

 If you deploy a translated application with your local language , you must deploy DCBR10\_Lang.dll which located in your system directory which is by default [C:\Windows\System32\](file:///C:/Windows/System32/) and place it in end user system directory

 ## How to Create a DSN

 1. Open Windows’ ODBC Data Source Administrator as follows:
    In Windows 95, 98, or NT, choose Start > Settings > Control Panel, then double-click the ODBC Data
    Sources icon.
-Depending on your system, the icon could also be called ODBC or 32bit ODBC. in Windows 2000, choose Start > Settings > Control Panel > Administrative Tools > Data Sources.
+Depending on your system, the icon could also be called ODBC or32bit ODBC. in Windows 2000, choose Start > Settings > Control Panel > Administrative Tools > DataSources.
    In Windows XP, choose Start > Control Panel > Performance and Maintenance > Administrative Tools >
    Data Sources (ODBC).

-2. Click the System DSN tab.
+2. Click the SystemDSNtab.
    The tab displays the list of DSNs currently on your system.

 3. Click Add to add a new DSN to the list.